KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Related works

-\textbf{Deep Metric Learning.} Deep Metric Learning (DML) is currently widely adopted for deep face recognition tasks as it was observed to produce highly efficient feature vectors comparing to the traditional softmax loss \citep{hu2014discriminative, liu2017adaptive}.
-Thus, with the increasing attention towards DML, there have been various methods proposed in recent years, albeit some of the eminent works in the area include FaceNet \citep{schroff2015facenet}, Center Loss \citep{wen2016discriminative}, Circle Loss \citep{sun2020circle}, L-Softmax Loss \citep{liu2016large} and N-pair Loss \citep{sohn2016improved}.
-However, the methods that require mining of both negative and positive samples, especially Triplet Loss, N-pair Loss and Circle Loss, become extremely computationally costly provided the size of the training set increases considerably.
+\textbf{Deep Metric Learning.} Deep Metric Learning (DML) is currently widely adopted for face recognition and verification tasks as it is observed to produce highly efficient feature representations compared to the traditional softmax loss ~\cite{hu2014discriminative, liu2017adaptive}. {As DML has become a de facto approach for face recognition and verification, other related tasks, where earlier approaches relied on handcrafted features~\mbox{\cite{turk1991eigenfaces,belhumeur1997eigenfaces,ahonen2004face,saeed2024framework, kareem2024face}}, have also been receiving attention and benefit from the robust, discriminative features learned by novel algorithms~\mbox{\cite{ngo2020facial}}}.
+Thus, with the increasing attention towards DML, various methods have been proposed in recent years, albeit some of the eminent works in {this} area include FaceNet~\cite{schroff2015facenet}, Center Loss ~\cite{wen2016discriminative}, Circle Loss ~\cite{sun2020circle}, L-Softmax Loss ~\cite{liu2016large}, N-pair Loss ~\cite{sohn2016improved}, AdaReg~\cite{li2021adaptively}, CRS-CONT~\cite{li2022crs}, and Ada-CM~\cite{li2022towards}.
+However, the above methods, such as Triplet Loss, N-pair Loss, and Circle Loss, which require mining of both negative and positive samples, become computationally burdensome as the size of the dataset increases.

 \textbf{Normalization and Spherical Distribution.} Normalization plays a crucial role in current state-of-the-art deep face recognition methods.
-The majority of works apply $l_2$ normalization on the weights and the feature vectors to embed them onto a unit hypershere \citep{deng2019arcface, liu2017sphereface, wang2018cosface, liu2019fair, huang2020curricularface}.
+The majority of works apply $l_2$ normalization on the projection matrix and the feature vectors to embed the latter onto the unit hypersphere~\cite{deng2019arcface, liu2017sphereface, wang2018cosface, liu2019fair, huang2020curricularface}.
 In this fashion, the inner product is replaced by cosine similarity within the softmax loss.
-Interestingly, it was observed to significantly contribute to the model performance as shown by NormFace \citep{wang2017normface}.
-Furthermore, it was reported that normalization reduces prior caused by the training data imbalance issue \citep{liu2017sphereface}.
-Therefore, modeling the hyperspherical distribution of facial features, particularly the von Mises Fisher distribution, has drawn attention from recent works \citep{hasnat2017mises, zhe2019directional, li2021spherical}.
-Specifically, they produce the belongingness probability from a predicted or mini-batch estimated concentration.
-In contrast, we adopt a memory buffer to govern all classes' concentrations simultaneously.
-Thereby, we can modulate the concentrations' diversity and generally adjust our loss upon the relative hardness and imbalance of an individual class.
+Interestingly, the $l_2$ normalization was observed to significantly contribute to the model performance as shown by NormFace ~\cite{wang2017normface}.